Glago's Guest

-Glago's Guest is a 2008 Walt Disney Animation Studios computer animated short film directed by Chris Williams.
+Glago's Guest is a 2008 animated short film produced by Walt Disney Animation Studios and directed by Chris Williams.
 The film premiered at the Annecy International Animated Film Festival in June 2008.

 Animated in stereoscopic 3D, the short tells the story of a strange meeting between a Russian soldier guarding a Siberian outpost and an extraterrestrial.
-"Glago's Guest" follows the story of a lonely Russian soldier stationed in a remote Siberian outpost.
+Glago's Guest follows the story of a lonely Russian soldier stationed in a remote Siberian outpost.
 When the soldier's solitude is interrupted one day by the arrival of a strange new "guest" named Lars, Glago is jolted out of his uneventful daily routine.
 Soon, though, he comes to realize that things are not always what they appear to be.

 Plot

 The short depicts a lone Russian soldier, Glago, stationed in a remote Siberian outpost in the middle of the frozen tundra.
 Glago's uneventful daily routine consists of manning the outpost, observing the horizon through his binoculars, and having dull, candlelit meals day in and day out.

 One day, Glago's routine is broken when he hears a strange sound coming from above and looks up, only to witness a colossal, black oval-shaped object descending from the sky and landing in front of the outpost.
 A door suddenly opens, revealing alien lifeforms similar to a mass of translucent-green orbs piled together.

 Panicking, Glago rushes out of the outpost and loads his rifle to confront the aliens.
 Just then, the aliens rush towards Glago, who retreats back inside, and cluster around the base of the outpost before lifting it up and rolling away with it, with Glago still inside.